-10 Facts On Breastfeeding
+10 Interesting Facts About Breastfeeding

 Breastfeeding is one of the most effective ways to ensure child health and survival.
-Generally, breastfeeding together with additional feedings help prevent malnutrition and can save approximately 1 Million child lives.
+Generally, breastfeeding together with additional feedings help prevent malnutrition and can save approximately 1 million child lives.
 Globally, less than 40% of infants under 6 months-of-age are breastfed.

 The World Health Organization (WHO) promotes breastfeeding as the best source of nourishment for infants and young children.